 The two data vectors at the output of the space-time encoder are independently modulated by the UFMC modulator matrix T according to Eq.
 (2) and then transmitted by the two antennas.
-On the receiver side, the received signal at the two receive antennas for two time frames can be written as
+The receiver architecture for this approach can be characterized by the type of receiver filter.